Jennifer Beamer, Ph.D.

 Associate Professor

 Mike's research interests include clinical and ergonomic applications of biomechanics to older adults and people with disabilities.
-The primary foci of his research are in two areas: 1) preventing falls and fractures in older adults, and 2) ergonomics of assisted transfers of people with mobility disabilities between a wheelchair and vehicle.
+Research focuses on preventing falls and fractures in older adults, and the ergonomics of assisted transfers of people with mobility disabilities between a wheelchair and vehicle.

 Jay's research centers on problems of human performance, both in athletics and activities of daily living.
 He is particularly interested in improving field tests of human performance so that criterion measures can be better estimated in individuals who might not otherwise have access to a laboratory environment.